AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 ogTitle: Spring has RequestContextHolder which allows to share information related to http request using ThreadLocal variable but can we use it in the real applications which have Thread Pools?
 ---

+## Overview

+Problem statement

 ## Spring MVC RequestContextHolder

+### Investigation

 [Spring Docs](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/context/request/RequestContextHolder.html)

-> Holder class to expose the web request in the form of a thread-bound RequestAttributes object.
+> RequestContextHolder is holder class to expose the web request in the form of a thread-bound RequestAttributes object.
 The request will be inherited by any child threads spawned by the current thread if the **inheritable flag** is set to true.

 So you can get information about web request in any class: